Mark Damazer: Philanthropy

-Damazer served on the boards of trustees of the Institute of Contemporary British History and the Carl Rosa Opera. and Mental Health Media.
+Damazer served on the boards of trustees of the Institute of Contemporary British History and the Carl Rosa Opera, and Mental Health Media.

 Damazer is the Senior Non-Executive Trustee of the Victoria and Albert Museum and a Trustee of the BBC since April 2015.

-In 2013, Damazer was the captain of the winning team on Christmas University Challenge, representing Gonville & Caius College, Cambridge, who defeated Emmanuel College, Cambridge.

 Personal life

-Damazer met his wife Rosemary Morgan while at Harvard.
-They now live in south London with their two children.
+Damazer is married with two children.

 Honours

 In the 2011 New Year Honours, he was appointed Commander of the Order of the British Empire (CBE) for services to broadcasting.